kurt213/calendar-to-hue/README.md

 ### Get the local IP Address of your
 1. This app will attempt to automatically get the local IP address of your Hue Bridge.
 2. If you have multiple Hue Bridges or the app struggles to get your address, then you can set it manually in xxxxx.
 There are [guides](https://developers.meethue.com/develop/application-design-guidance/hue-bridge-discovery/) or [this link](https://discovery.meethue.com/) might show it.

+To-do: Need to add code for authorising API, if success - store key